 Chocolate Fiber Muffins are chocolate bran muffins which despite being chocolaty and rich tasting, are lower in fat than the (non-chocolate) Sour Cream Bran Muffins.
-The fiber comes from Fiber One (or All Bran) cereal.
+The fiber comes from Fiber One or All Bran cereal.
 I haven't tested it yet, but I'm sure Trader Joe's version of All Bran or Nature's Path would work as well.
 The key is you need the twiggy type fiber cereal and not flakes.

-The original Chocolate Fiber Muffin recipe is on the Fiber One web site, but I made a few changes and typed up my version below.
+Jump to RecipeThe original Chocolate Fiber Muffin recipe was on the Kellogg's website, but I made a few changes and typed up my version below.
 This recipe only requires one bowl.

 Recipe